-Other participants, and by that I mean drivers, in numerous situations doesn’t expect that anyone would ride their scooters in such a dreadful condition.
+Other participants, and by that I mean drivers, in numerous situations DON’T EXPECT anyone to ride their scooters in such a dreadful conditions.

-Because of that, their driving decisions are in some cases by heart, and that could be a problem for you if you are not careful.
+BECAUSE OF THAT, their driving decisions are in some cases by instinct, and that could be a problem for you if you are not careful.

-Either way, some steps have to be made, and maintenance has to be more intense and more regular.
+Either way, some steps have to be taken, and maintenance has to be more intense and more regular.

 Here’s what you need to do:

 Preparing your electric scooter for harsh conditions is essential, but you have to watch out for yourself as well.
-By that, I mean clothing.
-Prepare yourself for riding electric scooter in snow.
+By that, I mean CLOTHING.
+Prepare yourself to ride your electric scooter in snow.

-What happens when you forget to prepare yourself is that you regret after 5 minutes of ride that you took a trip in the first place.
+What happens when you forget to prepare yourself is that you’ll regret it after five minutes of riding.

-The first one is to quit your ride and be grumpy all day long because of that.
+THE FIRST ONE is that you quit your ride and are grumpy all day long because of it.

-I have a theory that most of us, who loves riding in not so hostile conditions, will not quit.
+I have a theory that most of us who love riding in less hostile conditions will not quit.

 After some time, our fingers or feet can be entirely frozen, and that is the only thing we think about.

-We are not focused on riding, and our reflexes are dead, and fingers don’t allow us to brake or corner that easily and quickly.
+We are not focused on riding, and our reflexes are dead, and our fingers don’t allow us to brake or corner that easily or quickly.

-Here are some tips, step by step advice and so much more that you can do to make winter riding more comfortable and enjoyable.
+Here is step-by-step advice and so much more that you can do to make winter riding more comfortable and enjoyable.

-Tires are the only thing that is between you and surface.
+Tires are the only thing that between you and the surface.
 Be sure that those tires are safe enough.

 What does that mean?

-In low temperatures tire has to be soft because in that case it is stable enough and it will not slip that easy.
-If it is hard at low temperature, you will have the feel as you are riding plastic tires.
+IN LOW TEMPERATURES, tires have to be soft because they will be stable enough and will not slip easily.
+If it is hard at low temperatures, you will feel like you are riding plastic tires.

-An easy way for you to decide what’s the case is this - squeeze tire and see is there any softness.
+An easy way for you to determine if your tires are good is to squeeze the tire and see is there any softness.
 If there it is, you are ready to go.